RAVING-Informatics/t2t-pangenome-alignment/benchmarking/nmd_genes/README.md

+## Generate a .BED file containing coordinates for NMD genes

 1) Source a list of genes associated with neuromuscular diseases.
 I used the list of genes run on the [PathWest neuromuscular gene panel](https://pathwest.health.wa.gov.au/Our-Services/Clinical-Services/Diagnostic-Genomics/Neurogenetics)
 - This encompasses 912 genes: `nmd_gene_list.tsv`